okohll/abdocs/content/docs/views/calculations/_index.md

 The other options available we will cover below.

 Now we can get to the fun stuff and think of a calculation.

+## Using the AI
+Agilebase's AI will create a calculation for you, using SQL syntax, so if you're unfamiliar with SQL don't worry, that's no barrier.

+1. When editing a calculation, enter a description of what you want to achieve in the _description_ box.
+Reference any fields you want to use by name.
+> For example, type 'VAT (at 20%) for the invoice line amount', if you are in a view of invoice lines and you have a field called 'invoice line amount'.
+2. Press the 'AI: Generate Calculation' button
+3. If the result looks acceptable, press 'Update' to save the calculation

+> The AI can only utilise fields available in the view's parent table, plus any joined tables or views.
+So for example if you are editing a view of invoices and you want to add a calculation for 'total invoice line amounts per invoice', you must join to the invoice lines table first.
+> See [joins]({{<relref "/docs/views/joins">}}) for more information

+> Note that the description you provide, along with a list of existing fields in any joined tables will be sent to the third party AI provider.
+> Please check that you are happy with their [privacy policy]({{<relref "/docs/artificial-intelligence#data-privacy">}})

+To enter and edit calculations manually, read on.

 ## Basic examples
 Firstly, we can of course do maths.
 So in the calculation definition, you can enter things like